yashvirpal/thecreativecoders.com/blog/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **Semrush SEO integration**
 See additional SEO keywords with Semrush SEO integration.

-* **OpenAI Integration**
-Use ChatGPT to write SEO titles and meta descriptions to improve SEO rankings.

 * **Microsoft Clarity Integration**
 See visitor interactions with heatmaps and session recordings.